aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 The best place to start is the [VexFlow Tutorial](http://www.vexflow.com/docs/tutorial.html).
 Once you're comfortable with the basics of the API, start looking at the tests in `tests/*.js` for examples of how to use the various notational elements and tools.

-#### Why is the API so complex?

-VexFlow is in its third iteration, where each iteration was a complete overhaul.
-While the first two iterations were much simpler, it turns out that the scope of musical notation is huge and complex.

-The desire to support complex musical notation while also providing a high degree of flexibility, steers the design of VexFlow.

-Also note that VexFlow is a low-level rendering API.
-If all you want to do is display music on a page, take a look at higher level libraries such as [VexTab](http://vexflow.com/vextab/).

 #### Can I build mobile apps with VexFlow?

 Yes, and there are a number of VexFlow-based mobile apps already out there.
 These apps typically use frameworks like [PhoneGap](phonegap.com) to build HTML5 applications on phones and tablets.

-#### Can VexFlow generate audio output from the scores?
-#### Is there a VexFlow editor to enter music without writing code?
-#### How do I import MusicXML / LilyPond / MEI notation?

 ### Formatting